or

 Instead, he was the kind of player who could look reporters in the eye after a loss and say “It’s on me” – absolving the rest of his team of any responsibility.

-It was just the kind of man that he was.
+It was just the kind of man he always strived to be.

 The Captain Returns

-Yzerman left for the Tampa Bay Lightning in 2010, becoming a championship contender and executive of the year.
+Yzerman left the Red Wings for the Tampa Bay Lightning in 2010, becoming a championship contender and executive of the year.

 Yet Detroit knew the clock was ticking, and by 2019, he had returned to the team who gave him everything.